Faridah-11/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 3 display the content of /etc/passwd and etc/hosts file Task 4 displays the last 10 lines of /etc/passwd files Task 5 displays the first 10 lines of /etc/passwd file
+Script 3 display the content of /etc/passwd and etc/hosts file Task 4 displays the last 10 lines of /etc/passwd files Task 5 displays the first 10 lines of /etc/passwd file Task 6 displays the third lie of the iacta